vaibhav18matere/build/neog interview sample questions/interview-questions.md

 1. Create a web app with a button loaded.
 Show a text `loading...` on a web app.
 However, hide it if I click on the button loaded.
 [Solution]( https://replit.com/@Vaibhav18Matere/btn-hide-when-click#index.html)

 1. Here's an API.
 Create a web app to call this API with your full name and print the response.
 This could be extended where we ask you to do something with the response.
-Like add a text, or capitalise etc.
+Like add a text, or capitalise etc.[Solution](https://replit.com/@Vaibhav18Matere/API-Call-Name-Capitalize)

 1. Here's an API.
 It will give an error.
 Write a web app, call this API and read the error message.
 Show user the error message.